liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

   LCS let the portlet know about any available updates.
 - Metrics Task Interval: The interval that server statistics and metrics are taken at.
-- Project Link: Takes you to the project this server is registered with on LCS.
+- Project: Clicking this link takes you to the project this server is registered with on LCS.
-- Environment Link: Takes you to the environment this server is registered with on LCS.
+- Environment: Clicking this link takes you to the environment this server is registered with on LCS.
-- Server: Takes you to the server on LCS.
+- Server: Clicking this link takes you to the server on LCS.
 - Disconnect: Disconnects this Liferay instance from LCS.
 - Reset Credentials: Removes the authorizing account from registration with LCS.
   It's important to note that your credentials are not human readable in the